Work with Judy

 These tools and skills can go a long way to helping you regain control of your nervous systems, quiet the self-judgment and self-criticism that often accompany anxiety, and improve your physical health and well-being.
 And they can help you take anxiety out of the realm of “there’s something wrong with me” and into the realm of “this is something I can get my hands on the controls of.”
 They are not, however, a substitute for appropriate medical and/or mental health care if it is indicated.

 This heart-centered, brain-focused approach can also help you to connect with who you are at your core and to bring your big-hearted, authentic self to life.
 The result?
 Less emotional reactivity.
 Better health.
 Greater connection with others.
-A life with more authenticity, peace, and joy.
+And a life with more authenticity, peace, and joy.